wd5gnr/1802pc/readme.md

 ===
 This is the Linux version.

+Update.
+In addition to the 1802Black-compatible -d mode (the default, for now, at least), you can specify a single file disk drive with -D.
+Unzip single-disk.zip to get a full elfos4 install.
+I intend to make a script for creating an empty disk but you should be able to say: dd if=/dev/zero of=mydisk.dsk bs=512 count=xxx

+xxx is the number of sectors you want.
+If you want to play nice it should be a whole number of tracks/cylinders which is 512*256 (131072) but it probably doesn't matter.
+Of course, if you make your own, you have to do the elf/os install as detailed here (see ElfOs.md).
+Or, you can stream the baseline disk dump.

+So quick start:
+unzip single-disk.zip
+# Start from command line:
+./1802pc -D single.dsk
+# Start and create pty to connect from any serial port program:
+./1802pc -D single.dsk -p
+# For example, if it reports /dev/pts/5
+minicom -D /dev/pts/5

+Streaming a blank disk will work, but the file sizes need to match.
+For single.dsk, you can enter metamon, go to disk and use the read disk command.

 A few notes:
 1) Very early release
 2) If you unzip the elf0s4.zip file, you will have a disk drive that can boot ElfOS and has many interesting items.
 1802pc expects the folder in the working directory, but you can point it with the -d option (e.g., -d ~/1802disks/disk1/).